Prits001/Discord-rich-presence/README.md

 ## Features
 - Async Discord rpc
 - Customizable by user
+- Check executables in releases that dont require node/dependencies!
 ## Setup your own application for use (optional)
 - Create an application on [Discord Developer Portal](https://discord.com/developers/applications)
 - Rich Presence -> Art Assets, Add An Image named 'icon' for large image/ 'pfp' for smaller image(preferably my discord avatar for credit)